MagiX7/BlackHole_Engine/README.md

 This project is made to practice how to implement our own physics engine, with an integrator, forces and such.

+To win you will need to go to the Earth water and return to the Moon.

 ## Key Features

  - You can throw mines.